Kerrytown in Ann Arbor is a place people want to be. What can planners and developers learn from this example?

 Developers and even the most cold-blooded business investor can avoid unnecessary risk by asking one simple question when making design decisions: “Are we building a place where people want to be?”

 The answer to this basic question requires awareness of the kinds of places people don’t want to be, as well as analyzing places they barely tolerate out of necessity.
-These five factors influence bottom line attraction or avoidance:

 - Human scale (not overwhelming, or making people feel insignificant)